AI in Design & Marketing

 The Future of AI in Marketing: What’s Next?

-As AI continues to evolve, what can we expect in marketing?
+As AI continues to evolve, what can we expect in the marketing field?
 Here are a few exciting possibilities:

 Hyper-Personalisation: Segments of One